canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

     :manpage:`lintian(1)` will warn you about it when you try to build a source package.

-You are encouraged to use the newer ``3.0`` source format.
+You are strongly recommended to use the newer ``3.0`` source format.
 It provides a number of new features:

 - Support for additional compression formats: ``bzip2``, ``lzma`` and ``xz``
 - Support for multiple upstream tarballs
 - Not necessary to repack the upstream tarball to strip the debian directory
-- Debian-specific changes are no longer stored in a single :file:`.diff.gz` but in multiple patches compatible with quilt under :file:`debian/patches/`
+- Debian-specific changes are no longer stored in a single :file:`.diff.gz` but in multiple patches compatible with quilt under :file:`debian/patches/`.
+The patches to be applied automatically are listed in the :file:`debian/patches/series` file.

 The Debian `DebSrc3.0 <DebSrc3.0_>`_ page summarises additional information concerning the switch to the ``3.0`` source package formats.